robbyki/robbyki/README.md

 ### *What am I up to?*
-* Tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Linux, Kubernetes and Containers.
+* Programming in Go, tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Linux, Kubernetes and Containers.

 ### *:grin: What I am most proud of:*
-* Not having a "job" in more than 15 years.
+* My wife having the bravery to leave a big tech company in order to grow a team at a startup.

 ### *:tv: TV show that has had the most impact on my life:*
 * I'm pretty sure by most psychological measures that the cast of Star Trek TNG has raised